 Many of the grants support the continuation of longstanding species survival and anti-poaching partnerships, while some provide for new or expanded scientific study.

-Here are some examples of conservation work to be funded this year:
+Here are some examples of conservation work funded in 2016:

 Sumatran tiger conservation

 Poachers are hunted and brought to justice.
 Tigers caught in snares are rescued and released.
 Wildlife Response Units work with villages to address human-tiger conflict and prevent illegal habitat loss.
 Only a few hundred Sumatran tigers remain in the wild on their native Indonesian island of Sumatra.
 Grants from the Dr. Holly Reed fund help the Association of Zoos & Aquariums’ Tiger Conservation Campaign’s support this critical conservation work.

 The Tiger Conservation Campaign aids several on-the-ground programs through the Wildlife Conservation Society, which supports Sumatran Wildlife Crime Units and Wildlife Response Units.
 In the last year, efforts from these ongoing programs led to the arrest of eight poachers and the removal of 197 snares.

 They are shy.
 They are elusive.
 They are so difficult to spot in their rapidly dwindling natural habitat that no one knows for sure how many endangered clouded leopards remain in the wild.
 But it is universally acknowledged that the species is in trouble.
 Point Defiance Zoo & Aquarium works with partners across the nation to collaborate with zoological officials in Thailand on a breeding and research program that is crucial to continued research and understanding of these exotic cats.